loiseaujc/NS2D.jl/README.md

 At its core, NS2D uses [FFTW.jl](https://github.com/JuliaMath/FFTW.jl) with multi-threading and preallocated arrays for in-place fast Fourier transforms while time-integration is performed thanks to [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl).

 ## Examples

+Below is a list of canonical examples that can be simulate using NS2D.

 ### Taylor-Green vortices